MaedahBatool/pudl/README.md

 ### 🙃 **Hello, we're the [Dev Couple](https://TheDevCouple.com)**!

-[Ahmad Awais](https://twitter.com/mrahmadawais/) (my husband) is an OSS developer advocate, Full Stack Web Developer and a regular core contributor at WordPress.
+[Ahmad Awais](https://twitter.com/mrahmadawais/) (my husband) is an OSS developer advocate, Full Stack Web Developer, and a regular core contributor at WordPress.
 I ([Maedah Batool](https://twitter.com/MaedahBatool/)) is a Technical Content Program Manager, and I'm also a WordPress Core Contributor.
 Together with our [team](https://TheDevCouple.com/team), we run the [TheDevCouple.com](https://TheDevCouple.com/).

-If you'd like to get insights into our love for open source software, professional full stack development, WordPress community, the growth of JavaScript or growing a family, building, and bootstrapping a business, then subscribe to our newsletter called ↣ [The Developers Takeaway](http://thedevtakeaway.ahmadawais.com/)!
+If you'd like to get insights into our love for open source software, professional full-stack development, WordPress community, the growth of JavaScript or growing a family, building, and bootstrapping a business, then subscribe to our newsletter called ↣ [The Developers Takeaway](http://thedevtakeaway.ahmadawais.com/)!

 #### [**Support our Open Source Projects!**](https://pay.paddle.com/checkout/515568) 🎩

-If you'd like us to keep producing professional free and open source software (FOSS).
+If you'd like us to keep producing professional free and open-source software (FOSS).
 Consider [paying for an hour of my dev-time](https://pay.paddle.com/checkout/515568).
 We'll spend two hours on open source for each contribution.
 Yeah, that's right, you pay for one hour and get both of us to spend an hour as a thank you.

 -   🚀 $99.99 — [Support for one hour or more →](https://pay.paddle.com/checkout/515568)
 -   🔰 $49.99 — [Support half an hour maintenance →](https://pay.paddle.com/checkout/527253)